-The thesis MSc programmes entail an independent research project, resulting in a thesis that constitutes 100% of the final mark of the programme.
-The subject of the research project is selected to support the faculty's research focus areas.
+Thesis MSc programmes entail an independent research project, resulting in a thesis that constitutes 100% of the final mark of the programme.
+The subject of the research project is selected to support the Faculty's research focus areas.

 The following overarching objectives are set for the MSc programmes: